-These owl ornaments are a fun little craft project and DIY for a cold, winter day and a hoot to make!
+These owl ornaments are a fun little craft project for a cold, winter day and a hoot to make!
 Pine cones, acorn caps and other foraged materials add woodland details and some affordable natural charm.
-Start with a ready-made ornament or craft one using a Styrofoam ball and repurpose a sweater from the thrift store and have fun decorating!

 Sunday was cold and rainy, perfect weather to stay indoors and do some winter nesting!

 We’re enjoying the glow and twinkle of the lights from our Winter Nesting Tree, a cheery solution to brighten the house during the cold, gray months of January and February.
 Our winter tree is decorated with snowflakes, icy branches, glittery nests, pine cones and bird ornaments, you can see it HERE.

 I decided try my hand at making some ornaments to add to my ‘parliament’ of owls to hang on the tree.
 I had plans to make these before Christmas to share, but there’s never enough time during the *owlidays*!

 These owls were a hoot to make and fun little rainy or snowy day project!

 This post contains affiliate links.
 For more information see my disclosure policy.